citp/privacy-policy-historical/l/li/liv/liveinmelbourne.vic.gov.au.md

 There are two exceptions to this:

-  * When someone else provides the department with your personal information.
-The department cannot prevent this.
-However, you are entitled to access and to correct any personal information about you collected by the department
+  * When someone else provides the Department with your personal information.
+The Department cannot prevent this.
+However, you are entitled to access and to correct any personal information about you collected by the Department
   * When the Department collects website visitation statistics using a web analytics service.
 For further information regarding this, see the Website Usage Measurement section.